 Whether Sinatra’s version would make sense in the context of the show, A Little Night Music, is an entirely different question, ultimately not relevant, but interesting.
 The composer Stephen Sondheim has been quoted as saying about “Send in the Clowns”: “I get a lot of letters over the years asking what the title means and what the song’s about”, and this is hardly surprising.
 He is also quoted as saying that “‘Send in the Clowns’ was never meant to be a soaring ballad; it’s a song of regret.
 And it’s a song of a lady who is too upset and too angry to speak” and “so it’s a song of regret and anger, and therefore fits in with short-breathed phrases.”

 Yet, that’s not the song, in a certain sense: i.e. in the sense of taking the songwriter at his word.
 But what’s a song without a singer?
-And so, as he did on so many other occasions in his career, I think Frank proved himself the indispensable singer for a particular song (even if no indispensable singer had ever been desired for this tune).
+And so, as he did on so many other occasions in his career, I think Frank proved himself the indispensable singer for a particular song.
 And in this case I’d personally argue that it was in an especially rarefied way, in this one live television performance, where he put the song across both visually and audibly in a way that no one could have expected in advance, and in a way that no one will be able to do in the future.
 That’s amazing.